Orzo is pasta, but with its shape and tiny size, it kind of functions like rice.

 Preheat the oven to 225 degrees F.

-For the slow roasted tomatoes, place the tomato halves in rows cut side up on a parchment lined sheet pan.
+For the slow roasted tomatoes, place the tomato halves in rows cut side up on a parchment-lined sheet pan.
 Drizzle with olive oil and sprinkle with salt and pepper.
 Roast the tomatoes for 2 – 2-1/2 hours until they are wrinkled and mostly dried except for a little juice in the center.
-(The tomatoes can be made up to 3 weeks in advance.
-Store in the refrigerator.)
+(If not using immediately, store in the refrigerator up to 3 weeks.)

 For the orzo, bring 2 quarts of salted water to a boil in a large saucepan.
 Cook the orzo until al dente following package instructions.
 Drain and set aside.

 Preheat a grill pan over medium high heat.
-Toss the zucchini with 1 teaspoon olive oil, salt and pepper.
-Grill the zucchini flesh side down for 4 minutes until grill marks appear.
-Turn the zucchini skin side down and grill for an additional 3 minutes.
+Toss the zucchini with 1 teaspoon olive oil, 1/4 teaspoon salt and 1/4 teaspoon pepper.
+Grill the zucchini on one side for 2 minutes until grill marks appear.
+Flip it and grill for an additional 2 minutes.
 Let the zucchini cool slightly and dice into 1/4-inch pieces.

-Note: Orzo can be served warm, room temperature or cold.
-If served cold, it will likely require more seasoning to bring out the flavors of the dish.
+Serve warm, room temperature or cold.
+If served cold, it will likely require more salt and pepper to bring out the flavors of the dish.